DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ecs.md

 The ECS service scheduler respects the desired count at all times, but as long as you have active scaling policies and alarms on a service, Service Auto Scaling could change a desired count that was manually set by you.

 i.e App has desired count 2, min 1 and max 5.
 When scaling in happens, desired count will drop down to `1` but it will not drop below min which is 1.
 Likewise, scaling up might bring more container instances up to 5 but not beyond it.

+### Rolling Update

+Key notes

+- When set an instance to `draining`, tasks on it are still be able to serve incoming requests until the point they are drained and stopped by ECS task scheduler
+- Drained instances will finally be removed from asg if you have it configured

 ### Various Roles